 In Russia, Inouye has led the St. Petersburg State Symphony Orchestra “Klassika,” Karelia Philharmonic, Sochi Symphony Orchestra, and the St. Petersburg Chamber Philharmonic of which he served as associate conductor for three seasons.
 He has also performed with soloists of the Mariinsky Theater-Kirov Opera and soloists of the St. Petersburg and Moscow State Conservatories.

-Inouye has been a prizewinner at recent competitions including the Dittrich International Conducting Competition with the Duna Symphony Orchestra in Budapest, Hungary (2014), the Kammerphilharmonie Graz Conducting Competition in Graz, Austria (2016), and the International Conducting Workshop and Competition in Atlanta, Georgia, (2016).
+Inouye has been a prizewinner at recent competitions including 2nd prize in the 2019 Makris International Conducting Competition in Belgrade, Serbia, Dittrich International Conducting Competition with the Duna Symphony Orchestra in Budapest, Hungary (2014), the Kammerphilharmonie Graz Conducting Competition in Graz, Austria (2016), and the International Conducting Workshop and Competition in Atlanta, Georgia, (2016).
 He was awarded conducting fellowships to the Aspen Music Festival (American Academy of Conducting at Aspen) where he served as assistant and cover conductor for Aspen Opera Theater’s production of Carmen, as well as the Brevard Music Festival.
 At Aspen, Inouye was nominated by David Zinman and Murry Sidlin for the Aspen-Glimmerglass Conducting Prize.
-Inouye received his DMA degree in orchestral conducting from the Cincinnati College-Conservatory of Music, MM from the Aaron Copland School of Music at Queens College, and did his post-graduate studies in Russia at the St. Petersburg State Conservatory “Rimsky-Korsakov.”
+Inouye received his Doctor of Musical Arts degree in orchestral conducting from the Cincinnati College-Conservatory of Music, MM from the Aaron Copland School of Music at Queens College, and did his post-graduate studies in Russia at the St. Petersburg State Conservatory “Rimsky-Korsakov.”